In this Section

 - Section on Clinical Genomics and Experimental Therapeutics (CGET)

 - Section on Clinical Psychoneuroendocrinology and Neuropsychopharmacology (CPN)

 - Section on Human Psychopharmacology (HP)

 - Office of Laboratory Animal Science (OLAS)

-Our intramural laboratories are:
+Our intramural laboratories and other major components are:

 Laboratory of Behavioral and Genomic Neuroscience

 The Laboratory of Behavioral and Genomic Neuroscience specializes in using animal models to determine how exposure to stress and drugs of abuse affect an individual’s capacity for high-level cognitive and so-called executive functions.
 Executive functions include the ability to inhibit inappropriate behaviors such as aggression and excessive fear, and the capacity for controlling and avoiding potentially self-destructive activities which capacity is often compromised in drug and alcohol addiction.

 The Laboratory of Cardiovascular Physiology and Tissue Injury seeks to identify new therapeutic targets against various forms of tissue injury, associated with increased oxidative/nitrosative stress and inflammation, using clinically relevant animal models of disease (e.g., ischemia reperfusion injury, cardiomyopathies, nephropathies, heart failure, diabetic complications, cardiovascular aging, and alcohol induced cardiovascular and liver injury and neuroinflammation).

 Laboratory for Integrative Neuroscience